winitzki/scall/tutorial/programming_dhall.md

 ### Dependent pairs

-A **dependent pair**  is a type that describes pairs of values of a special form: the first value has a given type `X` (say, it is `x : X`), and the second value has type `P x`, where `P : X → Type` is a given dependently-typed function.
+A **dependent pair**  is a type that describes pairs of values of a special form: the first value has a given type `X` (say, it is `x : X`), and the second value has type `P x`, where `P : X → Type` is a given function.
-So, the _type_ of the second value in the pair depends on the first value.
+So, the _type_ of the second value in the pair depends on the first _value_.
+A dependency of a type on a value is the hallmark of a **dependent type**.

-Dependent pairs cannot be expressed directly by Dhall records, because each field of a record must have a fixed type that cannot depend on values of other fields of the same record.
+Dependent pairs cannot be expressed directly by Dhall records, because each field of a record must have a fixed type that cannot depend on other fields of the same record.
 Instead, we will use the Church encoding technique.
 That technique is based on the fact that Dhall can already express a function _from_ a dependent pair to some other result type (say, `R`).
 That function's type is written as `∀(x : X) → P x → R`.